MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 Time Zone Support
 -----------------

+The library relies on a time zone rules provider to supply the rules and data required for managing time zones.
+The zone rules provider offers information about how time zones are defined, including their offsets from Coordinated Universal Time (UTC), daylight saving time (DST) rules and historical changes.

+The Time API introduces multiple types for time zone management:

+- `ZoneId`_ : represents a time zone identifier (e.g., ``Africa/Johannesburg``).
+- `ZoneOffset`_ :  represents a fixed time zone offset from Coordinated Universal Time (UTC).
+- `ZonedDateTime`_ : represents the local time for a specific location.
+- `ZoneRulesProvider`_ : foundation for supplying time zone rules and data and implementing custom time zone rules providers.

+All the zone-aware classes of the library rely on the underlying time zone rules provider to supply accurate information about the time zone.

+Java SE 8 and higher have a default provider that delivers zone rules for the time zones defined by `IANADatabase`_.
-The library does not use the class ``TzdbZoneRulesProvider`` as the default provider for time zone rules (see :ref:`Restrictions <time_restrictions>`).
+The ``time`` library does not use this provider as the default (see :ref:`Restrictions <time_restrictions>`).

-Instead, the library comes with a default provider which is very lightweight and simple that knows only the rules for the zone "GMT".
+Instead, the library comes with a default provider which is very lightweight and designed to handle only the time zone rules for the "GMT" (Greenwich Mean Time) zone.
+This is suitable for operations on dates and times that do not depend on time zone considerations.

-Any attempt to use another zone ID will throw a ``ZoneRulesException`` because the ID is unknown.
+Any attempt to use another zone ID will throw a `ZoneRulesException`_ because the ID is unknown.
 For example,

 .. code-block:: java

     // Displaying available time zones - will list a single item: "GMT" Set<String> timeZones = ZoneId.getAvailableZoneIds();
     for (String timeZone : timeZones) {
         System.out.println(timeZone);
     }

     // Creating ZonedDateTime instance - will throw a ZoneRulesException